Non-monetary fair scheduling---a cooperative game theory approach: Introduction

-\textbf{Our contribution is the following:} (i) We derive the definition of the fair algorithm from the cooperative game theory axioms (Definitions~\ref{def::fairScheduling}~and~\ref{def::fairAlgorithm}, Algorithm~\ref{alg:fairAlg} and Theorem~\ref{thm::fairnessInGeneral}).
-The algorithm uses only the notions regarding the performance of the system (no money-based mechanisms). (ii) We present the axioms (Section~\ref{sec::strategyProof}) and the definition of the fair utility function (Theorem~\ref{thm:strategyProofUtility}) --- this function is similar to the flow time metric but the differences make it strategy-resilient (Proposition~\ref{thm::metricLikeFlowTime}). (iii) We show that the fair scheduling problem is NP-complete (Theorem~\ref{thm::contributionsNp}) and hard to approximate (Theorem~\ref{thm::inapprox}).
-However, the problem parametrized with the number of organizations is fixed parameter tractable (FPT). (iv) We present an FPRAS for a special case with unit-size jobs (Algorithm~\ref{alg:fairAlgUnitSize}, Theorems~\ref{thm::approxRandomized}~and~\ref{thm:fpras}).
-The experiments show that this algorithm used as a heuristic for the general case is close to the optimum.
+\textbf{Our contribution is the following:} \begin{enumerate} \item We derive the definition of the fair algorithm from the cooperative game theory axioms (Definitions~\ref{def::fairScheduling}~and~\ref{def::fairAlgorithm}, Algorithm~\ref{alg:fairAlg} and Theorem~\ref{thm::fairnessInGeneral}).
+The algorithm uses only the notions regarding the performance of the system (no money-based mechanisms). \item We present the axioms (Section~\ref{sec::strategyProof}) and the definition of the fair utility function (Theorem~\ref{thm:strategyProofUtility}) --- this function is similar to the flow time metric but the differences make it strategy-resilient (Proposition~\ref{thm::metricLikeFlowTime}). \item We show that the fair scheduling problem is NP-complete (Theorem~\ref{thm::contributionsNp}) and hard to approximate (Theorem~\ref{thm::inapprox}).
+However, the problem parameterized with the number of organizations is fixed parameter tractable (FPT). \item We present an FPRAS for a special case with unit-size jobs (Algorithm~\ref{alg:fairAlgUnitSize}, Theorems~\ref{thm::approxRandomized}~and~\ref{thm:fpras}). \item We show the tight bounds on the resource underutilization due to the fairness of the algorithm.
+Our result is even more general and applies to all greedy algorithms (i.e. such algorithms that at every time moment in which there is a free processor and a non-empty set of ready, but not scheduled jobs, schedules some job on some free processor). \item We propose a practical heuristic that schedules jobs according to an estimated Shapley value.
+The heuristic estimates the contribution of an organization by the number of CPU-timeunits an organization contributes for computing jobs of other organizations; the algorithm schedules the jobs to minimize the maximal difference between the utility and the contribution over all organizations. \item Finally, we conduct simulation experiments to verify fairness of commonly-used scheduling algorithms (Section~\ref{sec::experiments}).
+The experiments show that although the fair share algorithm is considerably better than round robin (which does not aim to optimize fairness), our heuristic constantly outperforms fair share, being close to the optimal algorithm and the randomized approximation algorithm.
+The main conclusion from the experimental part of this paper is that ensuring that each party is given a fair share of resources (the distributive fairness approach) might not be sufficient in systems with dynamic job arrival patterns.
+An algorithm based on the Shapley value, that explicitly considers the organization's impact on other organizations' utilities, produces more fair schedules. \end{enumerate}

+In this paper we use very mild assumptions about the jobs.
+We do not require to know their valuations, durations, or their future incoming pattern.
+Thus, we believe the presented results have practical consequences for real-life job schedulers.
+Also, our exponential algorithm forms a benchmark for comparing the fairness of other polynomial-time scheduling algorithms.
+The experimental comparison of some real scheduling algorithms suggests that the polynomial-time heuristic algorithms inspired by the ones presented in this paper often result in a better fairness than the currently most popular fair share algorithm.